jimdoescode/phpstorm_artisan/README.md

 - Linux: Place this file in ?
 - Windows: Place this file in ?

-Once the file is placed in the proper directory you can then open PHPStorm 6 and go to
-	Preferences -> Command Line Tool Support

-There you will see the artisan tool.
+Once the file is placed in the proper directory you can then open PHPStorm 6 and go to ```Preferences -> Command Line Tool Support``` there you will see the artisan tool.
 Make sure that it is enabled.

 Testing
 -------